sondreluc/react-under-the-hood/chapters/chapter_5.md

 Therefore, we are creating a new method on `Game` called `updateShipInfo()`.
 This method is passed to `HelmControl` as `props` so that it can update ship information.
 Within `updateShipInfo()` we are taking in new `info` as an argument and updating our `ship` state with the new info via `setState()`.
 This will notify React of a change in our data model and trigger a re-render of `Game` and all of it's children.

-We're going to create a "helm" element with the `ShipInfo` component inside it.
-We could create a `Heml` component instead, but we're going to create quite a few components here.
-For learning purposes we're going to avoid nesting our components too far down, but if you wanted to add other components like a communication panel, you would certainly want to create a `Heml` component to encapsulate that functionality.

 We're passing the ship to `ShipInfo`, but we're also passing in the `updateShip` method as well.
 Since data in React is unidirectional, changes to `this.state.ship` can only occur where that state lives, which in this case is `App`.
 Therefore, we need to pass a method to our child components if we want to update the state.

 If you're observant you may have noticed that when `updateShip` gets called in the child component, the value of `this` would have changed.
 React automatically binds methods in it's components to it's current value of `this`, avoiding needless repetition.